Preserving The Equestrian Way Of Life"

 There are trail preservation regulations within the King County Comprehensive Plan that are there due to the diligent work of the founding members of the King County Executive Horse Council.
 Whenever your trails are threatened by development, you can apply to the County and the Developer of the land to preserve those trails.
 There are many examples in the County now of the success of equestrians preserving their local trails due to these regulations.
 Join us to continue this vital work!
 If you are concerned about blockage or closure of a trail, please contact us.

-NEW!
 KCEHC's King County Trail Guide

 Our online guide provides information about publicly-accessible horseback trails within the lower elevations of King County.Listings include trail description and details, directions, current status, amenities, and links to maps and more...